Here’s where MEGA downloads files to:

 The exact place you can find those folders depends on your operating system and web browser.

-So if you want to learn all about where MEGA download location is depending on the system you’re using, then this article is for you.
+So if you want to learn all about where the MEGA download location is on your system, then this article is for you.

 Let’s dig into it!

 - Uploaded.net Downloads: Safe?

 If you’re looking for MEGA files, then you might want a better idea of what that really means.

 If you’re already familiar with MEGA and use it regularly, you can skip down a few sections.

 I outline where MEGA downloads files according to the operating system and/or browser you are using in later sections.

 If you’re not that familiar with MEGA yet, then let’s start with some brief explanations.